vfarcic/devops26/manuscript/06-env.md

 TODO: Link to Kubernetes cloud and to https://github.com/jenkins-x/jenkins-x-builders

 Further on in that Jenkinsfile, we can see that the `steps` are executed inside the `maven` container.
-Since we replaced Maven for Go agent, we should change `container` from `maven` to `go`.
+Since we switched to the Go agent, we should change `container` from `maven` to `go`.

 Finally, we should add a step that will execute the tests.
 We could do that inside one of the two stages we already have, or add a new one.
-The only important thing to note is that the step that runs the tests must be after the deployment (e.g., `jx step helm apply`).
+The only important thing to note is that the step that runs the tests must be executed after the deployment (e.g., `jx step helm apply`).
 Otherwise, our tests would validate the old, not the new release.

 To make things clearer, we'll create a new stage dedicated to testing.
 That code could be the one from the snippet that follows.

 ```groovy
     stage('Test') {